Charlie Farren: Other projects

 In 2001, Farren designed a guitar with Dean Campbell of Campbell American Guitars.
 The first production model (serial number 001) was purchased by Massachusetts billionaire Ernie Boch, Jr.

 Since 2007, Farren has been a talent judge and mentor on the newly revived Boston-area television show Community Auditions.

 In 2008, Farren recorded the song "You Are The Only One" with radio personality Candy O'Terry.
 The duo performed the song a number of times at public events including opening slots for Jim Brickman and at the Hatch Memorial Shell in Boston as part of a Making Strides Against Breast Cancer benefit show.
 It was the only independently released song to appear on national radio charts in 2009.

+In 2010, Farren appeared with Jon Butcher as guests on Scorch’s PFG TV.

 In 2014, Farren will be kicking off the 5th Season Premiere of on Stage with Mantis doing a solo set of his classic and new songs.

 In 2015 he joined the local television show Community Auditions as a member of the panel of three judges.
 The show is aired on WCVB Channel 5.